WRS-TDRRC/WRS-TDRRC-2020SG1/README.md

-# WRS-TDRRC-2020SG1
+# WRS-TDRRC-2020SG1 <PRELIMINARY VERSION>
-The Stage Gate Model 2020-1 of World Robot Summit(Competition) Tunnel Disaster Response and Recovery Challenge
+The Stage Gate Model 2020-1 of World Robot Summit(Competition) Tunnel Disaster Response and Recovery Challenge.
+CAUTION: THIS IS A PRELIMINARY VERSION.
+THE FINAL VERSION WILL COME SOON.

 ## Requirements